Conningbrook Lakes Country Park

 As the country park develops there will be further improvements to disability access and more opportunities for people with disabilities to participate in water sports.

-Conningbrook Lakes Country Park is provided by Ashford Borough Council and Brett and operated in partnership with Ashford Leisure Trust, Kent Wildlife Trust and Mid Kent Fisheries.
+Conningbrook Lakes Country Park is provided by Ashford Borough Council and Brett and operated in partnership with Freedom Leisure Trust, Kent Wildlife Trust and Mid Kent Fisheries.

 Freedom Leisure will manage access to the country park via the Julie Rose Stadium and co-ordinate all the water-based activities through the local clubs and associations.
 To find out more call 01233 613131.